interjection/muda/README.md

 * For obvious reasons, muda will not work on boards with a captcha enabled.
 * Default timeouts work reasonably well for 8chan and are as low as I can get them without causing a lot of flood detections.
 Experiment if necessary.
 * You will obviously get more timeouts if you particpate in the thread you're dumping into.
+* Ensure that the type of files you're dumping are allowed on the board you want to dump on, otherwise you will get strange errors.

 Instructions
 ------------